discentem/dep_vm/readme.md

 ## Summary
 This repo provides a basic template for testing a DEP workflow in a virtual machine.

-## Credits/Places to go for more info
+## Credits/More Info

-Victor Vrantchan and Owen Pragel.
-See: https://micromdm.io/blog/troubleshoot-dep/
+To get more information about this process see https://micromdm.io/blog/troubleshoot-dep/.
+100% credits to Victor Vrantchan and Owen Pragel.

 ## Requirements
 - [VMWare Fusion](https://www.vmware.com/products/fusion.html)